Train of Life

-Train of Life (in French Train de vie; in Romanian Trenul vieţii) is a 1998 tragicomedy film by France, Belgium, Netherlands, Israel and Romania made in the French language.
+Train of Life (Train de vie) is a 1998 tragicomedy film by France, Belgium, Netherlands, Israel and Romania made in the French language.
 It tells the story of an eastern European Jewish village's plan to escape the Holocaust.

 Plot

 The film starts off with a man, named Schlomo (Lionel Abelanski), running crazily through a forest, with his voice playing in the background, saying that he has seen the horror of the Nazis in a nearby town, and he must tell the others.
 Once he gets into town, he informs the rabbi, and together they run through the town and once they have got enough people together, they hold a town meeting.
 At first, many of the men do not believe the horrors they are being told, and many criticize Schlomo, for he is the town lunatic, and who could possibly believe him?
 But the rabbi believes him, and then they try to tackle the problem of the coming terrors.
 Amidst the pondering and the arguing, Schlomo suggests that they build a train, so they can escape by deporting themselves.
 Some of their members pretend to be Nazis in order to ostensibly transport them to a concentration camp, when in reality, they are going to Palestine via Russia.
 Thus the Train of Life is born.

 On their escape route through rural Eastern Europe, the train sees tensions between its inhabitants, close encounters with real Nazis as well as Communist partisans, and fraternization with the Roma, until the community arrives just at the frontlines between German and Soviet fire.

 Its ends with the voice-over of Schlomo himself, who tells the stories of his companions after the arrival of the train in the Soviet Union: Some went on to Palestine, some stayed in the Soviet Union, and some even made it to America.
 As he is telling this, a cut to a close-up of his face happens as he says, "That is the true story of my shtetl...", but then the camera makes a quick zoom-out, revealing him grinning and wearing prisoner's clothes behind the barbed wire of a concentration camp, and he ends with, "Ye nu, almost the true story!"